secretGeek/today-i-learned-staging/linux/SSH.md

 Soon I think windows will have better ssh features built in.
 Powershell will get them for example.)

-## Creating private/public key pair for use in SSH, using PuTTYgen.
+## Creating private/public key pair for use in SSH, using PuTTYgen

 First need to generate private/public key pair, using PuTTYgen.

 Guide I followed for this is: <https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-PuTTY-on-digitalocean-droplets-windows-users>